mavic01/cardz/README.md

 ### What I learned

-I learnt how to use the useForm hook from react hook form and to manage form input fields and handle form submit.
-I also learnt how to validate form fields by using zod with ths useForm hook, with the help of zod reslover.
-I learnt that this is a better way of doing things than just declaring several useState Hooks and having an onChange event in each field
+I learned how to use the useForm hook from React Hook Form to manage input fields and handle form submission more efficiently.
+I also gained hands-on experience with form validation using Zod in combination with the useForm hook, thanks to the Zod resolver.
+Compared to manually managing state with multiple useState hooks and onChange handlers for each input, this approach felt much cleaner and more scalable, especially as the form grew in complexity.

 ### Continued development